Sly1024/pigod/docs/architecture.md

 With the pub-sub architecture it cannot be done nicely.
 The client can publish a message (anything) on a channel (e.g. "getCommands"), the server is subscribed to it and publishes the info on another channel ("commands") which the client is subscribed to.
 Now if multiple clients are subscribed they would all get this message, while in reality only one needs it, the others already have it.

-This is currently *worked around* by "publishing" back only to the source client.
-Not very nice, as I said.

 But *Current State* or *State of the World* (however you call it) is to the rescue!

 ##### Current State
-***NOT implemented yet!***

 In a pub-sub system when a client subscribes at a specific time (too late) it doesn't get the messages that were sent *before* the subscription.
 To solve this, the server can store the messages in a buffer and send the *Current State* (all messages up till now) to a client when it subscribes, so it has the same "state" as any other client subscribed before.

-Implementing this feature would not only solve the issue I mentioned above, but it would allow me to do performance optimisations more easily (see [issue#1](https://github.com/Sly1024/pigod/issues/1)).
-If the "state" is an object/array that changes infrequently then I could send *delta updates* somehow encoding what changed and not the (same) full object every time.
+Implementing this feature not only solves the issue I mentioned above, but it allows me to do performance optimisations more easily (see [issue#1](https://github.com/Sly1024/pigod/issues/1)).
+If the "state" is an object/array that changes infrequently then I can send *delta updates* encoding what changed and not the (same) full object every time.
 When a new client connects, it will need the full "state" at first, then I can switch to delta updates.

+The diff calculation is implemented in [Diff.js](../static/Diff.js).